How to resize logical volume management devices that use Azure Disk Encryption

 df -h /mountpoint

-Screenshot showing the code that checks utilization of the file system.
-The results are highlighted.
+Screenshot showing the code that checks utilization of the file system with the results highlighted.

 16. Resize the LV: